 Not understanding odds, bet types, how bookmakers work and not knowing how to react to an unexpected situation, all these mean you may lose money.
 Thus, inexperience is probably the biggest risk.
 Because it manifests itself in all of the above risks either in the creation of the problem, or in the inability to respond to the problem.
 Sports Arbitrage requires speed and in order to move fast, you have to take it slow at the beginning and learn how to do it properly.
 First, you need to start ‘trading’ without actually betting real money.
 Find the arbs, go through the motions, pretend you are doing it but don’t actually bet anything.
 This is called ‘Paper Trading’.
 This allows you to learn how the bookmakers work without risking your money, it builds experience.
 As you gain some experience you will navigate to the correct destination faster and place the correct bet more reliably.
 With the basics under control you will need to progress past paper trading to real money in order to understand how the bet confirmation process takes place, and so trading with very small amounts is a necessary second step.

-During this practice period of Paper Trading, suggest the above software’ Free Trial Period;
+During this practice period of Paper Trading, suggest the below software’ Free Trial Period;

 - Rebel Betting – access Free Version (arb up to 0.6%) & to see the comparison with Pro Version and F&Q.